California Consumer Privacy Act

-Excersing your right to know, right to a report, and right to delete
+Exercising your right to opt out, right to know, and right to delete

 To exercise your right to know, right to a report, and deletion rights described on this page, please submit a verifiable consumer request to us by either: